bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

 different sections: Sub Processes, Html Dialogs, Content Objects and Configurations.

+When working with :ref:`strict_overriding` you can define the overriding project at the top of the override editor.
+If you want to use the :ref:`case_scope` you have to leave this entry empty.
+Creating an override for an Html Dialog or Sub Process with the :ref:`override-new-wizard` will offer you to set the appropriate project.

 Html Dialog and Sub Process overrides require - for technical reasons - the registration of a mapping (this is done automatically by the New Override Wizard) which maps the original component's identifier to the replacement